cutefishaep/Bad-Footer-Fixer/README.md

 # Bad Footer Fixer

 Have you ever had problems with corrupted photos?
-And you can't import them in the after effects version below CC2019?
+And you can't import them to after effects version below CC2019?
 Well, we have a solution.

 introduce Bad Footer Fixer
 written using the Batch programming language